 Two recruits enter, one recruit leaves?

 He didn’t say anything about limited places.

-She ran her hand over another hook, but left alone.
-The tests had to be based on individual merits, competition didn’t make any sense.
+She ran her hand over another hook, but left it alone.
+The tests had to be based on individual merits; competition didn’t make any sense.
 It didn’t make any sense.
 None of it made any sense.
-Magic was real and things had stopped making sense the moment she’d stepped into the wardrobe.
+Magic was real, and things had stopped making sense the moment she’d stepped into the wardrobe.
 A smile crossed her face, and she turned back to the walls.
 There was only one way over, one way that she could manage.